Faculty of Arts

 Macquarie Careers Service

 We strongly recommend you ensure your resumé and cover letter is up to date before beginning your search for a PACE activity.
-If you would like assistance please explore the Career Service website.
-Visit the Career and Employment Centre on the ground floor of the Campus Hub building or visit Career Hub.
+If you would like assistance check out the Careers and Employment Service or visit the Career and Employment Centre on the ground floor of MUSE.

 Each year hundreds of students in the Faculty of Arts complete a PACE activity.
 Below is a snapshot of some recent Arts PACE stories which may offer you some inspiration.